ut-entomology/cleancave/README.md

 # cleancave

-Python tools for cleaning James Reddell's cave data.
-Includes supporting data except for James' raw data and except for archives of any reports containing coordinates.
-Intended for use by Python developers rather than end users.
+Python tools for cleaning, normalizing, and reporting on James Reddell's cave data.
+Does not include James' source data.
+Not likely to be of value after importing James' data into Specify.

 ## Installation